The Crime and Punishment of Animal Abuse

 How can we humans who love dogs, cats and other animals accept the suffering of any animal?

 Our legal and penal system, though flawed, is still the best in the world.
-Yet the above demonstrates that there is something very wrong with the priorities, and above all, the laws of the society in which we live.
+Yet the aforementioned demonstrates that there is something very wrong with the priorities, and above all, the laws of the society in which we live.
 Lengthier prison sentences as well as intensive counseling for anyone convicted of any type of animal abuse is in order and worth advocating.

 The message has to be sent out across the nation and the world that the abuse, torture and killing of animals is morally wrong and will not be tolerated or taken lightly.
 People worldwide need to discover and understand their very close connection to animals, and to value the service and assistance they provide us – guide dogs for the visually impaired, seizure and cancer detection, avalanche and marine search and rescue, bomb and drug detection to military canines.

+Animal abuse is now a felony in all 50 states, with varying levels of punishment.
 Drastically increasing the penalty for a crime perpetrated on an animal will require a new public stance, lawmaking bodies that will respond to the public and tempered patience.

 A huge thank you goes out to all the animal advocacy groups and individuals who work tirelessly to bring these issues to the forefront, to help animals live fair and just lives.